• Skip to primary navigation

 Climate Zone Map courtesy of https://www.plantmaps.com

-And sure, we’d love to move to a more temperate climate!
+We make do with the environment we’ve got.
+Sure, we’d love to move to a more temperate climate with fewer extremes!
 We’ve got our eye on just the spot, but for now, we’re based in Cairns, Far North Queensland, and aren’t escaping it any time soon.

 The lack of projects and information about homesteading and self-sufficiency in such a hot, humid climate has led me to believe that there is a noticeable gap in the literature and a lack of representation for tropical climates.
-I cannot pretend to be any kind of expert (in anything!)
-I do feel we have something to share.
+I cannot pretend to be any kind of expert (in anything!), but I do feel we have something to share, what works for us.
 Good old Shakespeare had something to say about that:

 A jack of all trades is a master of none, but oftentimes better than a master of one.”